Learn about our Austin fertility center’s reported IVF success rates

 (Reporting Year 2017)

 The data above represents cycles for all IVF patients.

 SART does not allow member clinics to show separate data for patients who underwent preimplantation genetic testing with IVF.
-PGS significantly increases live birth rates per embryo transfer for all patient age groups.
+PGT significantly increases live birth rates per embryo transfer for all patient age groups.